Learn Persuasion

 Knowing how to get other people to do what you want is an invaluable skill.
 If you can get what you want with words (and following up with actions, of course), then you don't have to rely exclusively on what you're physically capable of doing.
 You can make friends, get jobs and generally progress in the world faster if you know how to get people to see things your way.

 It's also a skill you can take directly to the bank.
 If you can persuade, there are legions of businesses who will hire you to persuade people to purchase their products and services.
-Sales (which is business-oriented persuasion) is a profession that won't be getting automated anytime soon and it can be quite lucrative.
+Sales (which is business-oriented persuasion) is a profession with strong long-term prospects, especially for those who excel at the in-person, relationship-driven side of the work.

 Not only can you get a job as a salesperson, you could start a business and, using your powers of persuasion, get other people to hand money to you directly (as opposed to handing money to your employer).
-Every business requires sales expertise, and you can sell a well-turned persuasion ability for large sums of money.
-And that's a business that, as I mentioned before, will not be getting automated any time soon.
+Every business requires sales expertise, and you can sell a well-developed persuasion ability for large sums of money.

 Even if you don't want to take on persuasion as a profession, having a silver tongue can help you get through job interviews and other screening processes.
 It might seem unfair, but the reality is that job skills on their own are rarely what determines who gets the job–the people with the strongest ability to sell themselves are the ones who get hired.